DGretta/Music/mutable_marbles_beginners_guide.md

 ## Why This Module Rocks

 ### **The Philosophy:**
-Marbles represents a revolutionary approach to musical randomness - **artificial intelligence applied to music creation**.
-Unlike pure random generators, Marbles develops musical taste and preference over time, learning what sounds good and gradually becoming a more musical collaborator.
-It's not just generating patterns - it's developing musical intelligence.
+Marbles represents a revolutionary approach to musical randomness - **sophisticated algorithms applied to music creation**.
+Unlike pure random generators, Marbles uses probability distributions and memory systems to create patterns that sound musical, but **you are still the creative director**.
+The module responds to your input and settings to create the musical results you guide it toward.

 ### **Perfect For:**
 - **Electronic producers** seeking intelligent, evolving sequences that never get boring